RuberDuck9/ryft-16/README.md

 The architecture style this cpu is roughly modeled after.

 4x16 bit bus
-Input 1: 16 bit opcode - What to do with the following 3 arguments
+Input 1: 16 bit opcode/instruction - What to do with the following 3 arguments
 Input 2:  16 bit argument 1
 Input 3:  16 bit argument 2
 Input 4:  16 bit argument 3